3 Tips for Keeping Track of Contract Versions & Amendments

 Develop a System for Naming and Saving Documents

 Another key step to take to manage the many versions of a contract and/or the amendments and addenda that get included or tacked on is to develop a specific system for naming and saving documents.
 This is something that must also be standardized to ensure that employees and staff across the organization are saving documents in the same manner.
 One easy method is to simply add a "v" for version along with the pertinent number, so the second version of a document would be v2.
 Although this is frequently used even this can be confusing if the document resides on a local hard drive as opposed to in a cloud-based solution.
 If a document is emailed around, it will be easy to forget who owns the most recent version.
-For this reason, it is really best to utilize a cloud-based contract management solution.
-This allows for central storage and ubiquitous access, and it is clearly easier to mandate and monitor the implemented naming system.
-Obviously, this also makes it faster and easier to organize and locate documents.
+For this reason, it is best to utilize a cloud-based contract management solution.
+This allows for a central contract repository and ubiquitous access, and it is clearly easier to mandate and monitor the implemented naming system.
+Obviously, contract lifecycle management software also makes it faster and easier to organize and locate documents.

 Refile Outdated Versions

-When using a central cloud-based system, it is still important to rely on folders and sub folders to keep documents well organized.
+When using a central cloud-based system for contract management, it is still important to rely on folders and subfolders to keep documents well organized.
 To ensure that the primary folder for a particular contract does not become cluttered with a million versions of the same item, it is wise to create a folder for outdated items.
 It is never recommended to delete something altogether, as information may be needed at some point.
 In addition, the naming system should include the specific way in which outdated items will be marked, even if the document name just changes to include a note such as "do not use."
 Ultimately, documents must be named, saved, and filed in a location and in a manner that enables anyone needing to review the item to access it readily, without confusion as to whether it is the correct item.